 Heating and Cooling

-Please note that the following residence areas use "2-pipe" systems and can operate only on cooling or heat.
+Please note that the following residence areas use systems that can operate only on cooling or heat.
 In these areas, the University makes an informed decision on when to switch from one system to the other.

 - Brown College

 - Faulkner Apartments